-Form Instructions: On the initial visit the provider/staff will complete the demographic and assessment sections for ALL pregnant women enrolled in Medicaid at registration and those applying for Medicaid.
-Within ten (10) days of completing the prenatal risk assessment, forward this instrument to the local health department in the jurisdiction in which the pregnant enrollee lives.
+Instructions: On the initial visit the provider/staff will complete the demographic and assessment sections for pregnant women enrolled in Medicaid at registration and those applying for Medicaid.

-NEW - Enter both the provider and site/facility NPI numbers.

-Print clearly; use black pen for all sections.

-Press firmly to imprint.

-White-out previous entries on original completely to make corrections.

-If client does not have a social security number, indicate zeroes.

-Indicate the person completing the form.

-Review for completeness and accuracy.
+- Enter both the provider and site/facility NPI numbers.
+Print clearly; use black pen for all sections. - If the client does not have a social security number, indicate zeroes. - Indicate the person completing the form. - Review for completeness and accuracy.

-Faxing and Handling Instructions:

-Do not fold, bend, or staple forms.
-ONLY PUNCH HOLES AT TOP OF FORM IF NECESSARY.Store forms in a dry area.
-Fax the MPRAF to the local health department in the client's county of residence.
+Eaxing and Handling Instructions: Fax the MPRA to the local health department in the client's county of residence.
 To reorder forms call the local ACCU.